Anthony Hylton

 George Anthony Hylton (born 27 April 1957) is a Jamaican politician who served as Minister of Foreign Affairs from 2006 to 2007.

 Career

 Hylton was elected member of parliament with the People's National Party for Saint Andrew Western in 1993.
 He has held other portfolios including Minister of Foreign Trade as well as Mining and Energy.

+He oversees one of the most run-down constituencies in the country and is often criticized for the lack of work in what is dubbed as a PNP stronghold.

 In 2014, he faced charges of breaching the Parliamentary Integrity of Members Act.
 As of 2016, he is the opposition spokesperson on industry, investment and commerce.

 Personal life

 He was educated at Georgetown University Law center and Morgan State University.
 Hylton's niece is gymnast and Olympics competitor Toni-Ann Williams.